Pharmr/legal/medical-service-agreement.md

 {protocol_description}

 You have received a prior diagnosis by a licensed U.S. physician having one of the following conditions: {protocol_supported_conditons}.
 Or, if included in the services listed above, you agree to be assessed by the Practice to determine your suitability for the service.
-Although the Practice will assist you in your continuing medical care or treatment, you acknowledge that you are ultimately responsible for your care and the Practice is an a consultant to your care.
+Although the Practice will assist you in your continuing medical care or treatment, you acknowledge that you are ultimately responsible for your care and the Practice is a consultant to your care.

 **2.2.
 Medical eligibility**